-5. Confidentiality of a Disclosure
+5. Confidentiality of a Claim of Academic Wrong-Doing

 - a.
-Anyone receiving a disclosure at Universities NZ will use their best endeavours not to disclose information that might identify the person who made the protected disclosure.
-Such information may only be disclosed if;5 - i.
-The person making the disclosure consents in writing to the disclosure of that information; or - ii.
+Anyone receiving a claim at Universities NZ will use their best endeavours not to disclose information that might identify the person who made the claim.
+Such information may only be disclosed if: - i.
+The person making the claim consents in writing to the disclosure of that information; or

+- ii.
 It is essential to the effective investigation of the allegations; - iii.
 It is essential to prevent serious risk to public health or public safety or the environment; or - iv.
+It is required where a matter is being referred to another authority, such as NZ Police or the Serious Fraud Office.] - v.
 It is essential having regard to principles of natural justice.

-6. Determining process for handling a disclosure
+6. Determining process for handling a claim

 - a.
-After considering the criteria in Part 3(b) of this policy, the Executive Director will determine whether it is appropriate for UNZ to further investigate the disclosure.
-If the Executive Director considers that it is appropriate for UNZ to investigate further, the Executive Director will inform the person who made the disclosure that: - i.
-Universities New Zealand will investigate the complaint and the expected processes and timeframes for the investigation. - ii.
-If they are not satisfied with the expected process or timeframe for an investigation that they may instead refer the matter to the Ombudsman's Office. - b.
-If the Executive Director, after consideration of the criteria in Part 3(b) of this policy: - i. does not consider that it is appropriate for UNZ to further investigate the disclosure or, - ii. after consultation with another appropriate authority, considers that the information disclosed can be more suitably and conveniently investigated by that other appropriate authority, the Executive Director may refer the disclosure to that other appropriate authority and/or decline to investigate and, in either case, will inform the person who made the disclosure:
+After considering the criteria in Part 3 of this policy, the Executive Director and one other person (usually the Deputy Chair of CUAP) will determine whether it is appropriate for UNZ to further investigate the claim.
+They may consider the process followed and findings resulting from any review carried out by the university in question in determining whether further investigation is warranted. - b.
+If they consider that it is appropriate for UNZ to investigate further, the Executive Director will inform the person who made the claim that: - i.
+Universities New Zealand will investigate the matter and the expected processes and timeframes for the investigation. - ii.
+If the student is not satisfied with the expected process or timeframe for an investigation that the student may instead refer the matter to the Ombudsman's Office. - c.
+If they, after consideration of the criteria in Part 3 of this policy: - i. do not consider that it is appropriate for UNZ to further investigate the claim or, - after consultation with another appropriate authority, consider that the information disclosed can be more suitably and conveniently investigated by that other appropriate authority, the Executive Director may refer the claim to that other appropriate authority and/or decline to investigate and, in either case, will inform the person who made the claim: